 - Improve your stamina and energy level, so you can perform daily activities more easily

 After completing cardiac rehabilitation, you’ll get help developing a long-term exercise routine that keeps you as healthy as possible.
-As you continue to care for the health of your heart, we encourage you work out at Owensboro Health's Healthpark, our medical fitness center.
-There, you’ll benefit from certified fitness professionals who can answer your questions and help you stay safe.
+As you continue to care for the health of your heart, we encourage find a fitness center near you that can help you keep your heart healthy.

 For more information about Heart Rehabilitation call 270-688-5155.